 One way a lady’s maid achieve this balance was by determining whether or not a particular color fit her mistress’s complexion.
 “As every colour does not fit every complexion … [and some] injure rather than improve the beauty of the complexion,” a lady’s maid had to be savvy about what worked and what didn’t work with a person’s complexion.
 With respect to colors, the advise was they were not to “be dusty nor muddy, nor of a strong glaring kind.”
 Supposedly, the more appealing colors were those of “the milder … sort — light greens, soft blues, weak whites, pink reds, and violets.”
 When new colors appeared it was noted that “a new disappointment attends its first appearance; its elegance is gradually acknowledged, and the colour previously the favourite, sinks into neglect and contempt.”
 Determining the best color for a mistress’s complexion was not necessarily straightforward, although there were a few rules a lady’s maid could follow.
 One rule was that the predominant color in a dress should “always … contrast or harmonize … with the [woman’s] complexion.”

-A woman’s hair also needed to look as good as her skin, headdress, or wardrobe.
+A woman’s hair also needed to look as good as her skin or wardrobe.
 To create fabulous looking hairstyles, pomatums and hair oils were sometimes used, and depending on a woman’s hair type they were dressed differently.
 Many hair products were also scented and sometimes these products contained a variety of fragrances.
 For example, violets, jasmine, orange flowers, and ambrette, were mixed with vanilla, tuberose, and rose and orange flower-water, as well as drops of essence of amber, musk, vanilla, and neroli.
 Tresses were worn up or down depending on the event or time of day.
 Sometimes hair was curled, ratted, or poofed, or it might have ringlets or be braided.
 Decorating the hair was also popular and the most popular of decorations were “gems, gold, and pearls.”
 Just as a hairstyle was important, so was the color of the hair, and, certain colors were “esteemed” and others considered “disagreeable.”
 However, if you were one of the unfortunate women with a disagreeable color, you could always have your lady’s maid dye it for you.

 Although lady’s maids were responsible for many of the physical aspects of her mistress, she was first and foremost required to keep her mistress’s secrets.
 This was because a lady’s maid usually had a close relationship with her mistress and was involved with the family at an intimate level.
-This meant there were usually things the lady’s maid needed to keep private.
+This also meant there were things the lady’s maid needed to keep private.
 In fact, gossiping servants were said to belong to the bottom rung of society, and nothing destroyed a servant’s reputation more thoroughly or swiftly than gossip.
 It was for this reason that a lady’s maid was advised:

-- Adams, Samuel, etal., The Complete Servant, 1825
+- Adams, Samuel, etal., The Complete Servant, 1825, p.
+164.

-- The Duties of a Lady’s Maid, 1825
+- The Duties of a Lady’s Maid, p.
+223.